-The son of an Irish merchant and a Black slave, O’Hara was born in New York City where he attended public schools.
+The son of an Irish merchant and a Black African slave, O’Hara was born in New York City, where he attended public schools.
 In 1862 he moved to North Carolina with a group of missionaries and began studying law.
-In June of 1871 O’Hara was admitted to the North Carolina Bar, starting practice in Enfield and Halifax County.
+In June of 1871, O’Hara was admitted to the North Carolina Bar, starting practice in Enfield and Halifax County.
 He also served as a secretary for the Freedmen’s Bureau.

-After being re-elected in 1884, he moved to the Committee on Invalid Pensions.
-Here, O’Hara made an effort to secure women’s rights by inserting a provision in an appropriations bill that no discrimination be made in the salaries of male and female teachers who held the same certificates and performed similar duties; this too fell short of his expectations.
+After re-election in 1884, he moved to the Committee on Invalid Pensions.
+Here, O’Hara made an effort to secure women’s rights by inserting a provision in an appropriations bill that no discrimination be made in the salaries of male and female teachers who held the same certificates and performed similar duties; this, too, fell short of his expectations.

 After leaving Congress, he never held another public office.
 He returned to his law practice in partnership with his son Raphael.
-James O’Hara, who representing North Carolina's forty-eighth and forty-ninth congresses died in New Bern, North Carolina on September 15, 1905.
+James O’Hara, representing North Carolina's forty-eighth and forty-ninth congresses, died in New Bern, North Carolina, on September 15, 1905.